tommynovember7/bedrock-environment/README.md

 ### Prepare environment variables

 The `docker/.bashrc` file contains all the required environment variables.
-I strongly recommend to edit it as you like before running the containers.
+I recommend editing it as you like before running the containers.

 ```bash
 source docker/.bashrc